Skip to Content

 A tram travels down New Regent Street in Christchurch, New Zealand

 Christchurch is a large, fun city – in fact, it’s the largest city on the South Island and the second largest in New Zealand (behind Auckland).
-With a population of just under 400,000 people, as you can imagine there are loads of great things to do and excellent places to eat.
+With a population of just under 400,000 people, as you can imagine, there are loads of great things to do in Christchurch and excellent places to eat.

 Riverside Market is also a great place to go to eat lots of different food!
 This indoor market is located right in the CBD and has everything from breweries to specialty cookie shops.
 There are also some unique boutique shops to check out.
 Wander around and see what catches your eye!